magento/devdocs/src/tools/site-wide-analysis.md

    -  `nice`
    -  `grep`

-## Installation
+## Install

-Before you begin, you must contact your Adobe Customer Success Manager (CSM) to obtain a license key and application name.
-You must use this information to configure the agent after installation.

 We've created a [shell script](https://github.com/magento-swat/install-agent-helpers/blob/main/install.sh) to simplify installation.
-We recommend using the shell script, but you can follow the [manual installation](#manual-installation) method if necessary.
+We recommend using the shell script, but you can follow the [manual installation](#manual) method if necessary.

+{:.bs-callout-info}
+After the agent is installed, it will self update when a new release is available.

+### Scripted

 1. Download and execute the shell script: